TouchDRO TDA-410/420 Adapter Manual

 Reference, Touch Probe, and Home Switch Latency

-When the reference lines, touch probe, and home switch line signal changes form on to off stage, the adapter must respond to the event and perform the appropriate action.
+When the reference lines, touch probe, and home switch line signal changes from on to off state, the adapter must respond to the event and perform the appropriate action.
 This takes some amount of time.
 The TDA adapters can handle the interrupt in about 2 microseconds or less.
 This translates to some amount of repeatability error.
 For example, a home switch is triggered when a 1-micron scale is moving at 1 meter/second, the error will be 8 encoder steps, or 8 microns.
 At a more reasonable speed, the error will be well under one encoder step.

 Tachometer Signal Frequency

 The adapters have a low limit of 0.5Hz and upper limit of 100 KHz input frequency for the tachometer.
 In other words, the adapter will count pulses that are at most 2 seconds apart, and up to 1/100000 of a second.
-In terms of RPM, this translated to 30 RPM minimum and 6 million RPM maximum with a single-slit tachometer disk, or 3 RPM to 600,000 RPM with a ten-slit disk.
+In terms of RPM, this translates to 30 RPM minimum and 6 million RPM maximum with a single-slit tachometer disk, or 3 RPM to 600,000 RPM with a ten-slit disk.
 The measurement error is under 1%.

 Minimum/Maximum Ratings